Track: Health and Well-Being

 - Meg Denning Yuan, program manager for Healthy Living and Community, American Heart Association (@American_Heart)

-- Kimberly Wright, senior program manager for content and strategy, American Heart Association (@American_Heart)
+- Kimberly Wright, national director, product planning, American Heart Association (@American_Heart)

 Meg Denning Yuan